FAIR: Framing AIs Role in Programming Competitions -- Understanding How LLMs Are Changing the Game in Competitive Programming: Discussion

 Third, social desirability bias~\cite{grimm2010social} poses a key limitation: interview and survey respondents may downplay or conceal actual instances of AI-assisted cheating to maintain a morally favorable self-presentation.
 Consequently, our current qualitative data primarily reflects formal contest settings and likely underestimates misconduct.
 Given that competitive programming communities are deeply embedded within rich online cultures, practices of knowledge sharing, norm enforcement, and AI tool usage are often negotiated in social media spaces such as forums, Discord servers, and X (formerly Twitter).
 Future work could therefore complement interviews with large-scale social media analysis—scraping official announcements, cheating reports, and discussion threads across platforms—to better capture emergent discourse and governance practices.

+Fourth, our multilingual data collection and translation procedures introduce potential sources of bias.
+We restricted our own use of GPT-4o to translation-only prompts, reviewed translations against the original text, and resolved cross-regional terminology mismatches by anchoring discussions in canonical English terminology.
+Even so, subtle meaning shifts may have occurred, and we cannot fully exclude undisclosed LLMs use by participants when drafting responses.
+Our follow-up checks increase confidence that the accounts reflect participants’ own perspectives, but minor stylistic or interpretive artefacts may remain.

+Fifth, our platform-level statistics and behavioral proxies are necessarily imperfect.
+The sanction metrics we derive from Codeforces logs capture only officially recorded violations and cannot see undetected misconduct.
+Likewise, our Python-share metric $\rho^{\text{py}}_{c}$ is a coarse, noisy signal: language choice is shaped by long-term shifts toward Python in programming education and contest communities, so increases in $\rho^{\text{py}}_{c}$ cannot be attributed solely to AI-assisted or scripted workflows.
+We therefore interpret these quantities as descriptive trends rather than causal evidence of AI usage, and rely more heavily on the temporal-uniformity metric and steward accounts as conservative lower bounds on automation.
+Future work with richer instrumentation or longitudinal baselines (e.g., pre-LLM years) is needed to more cleanly disentangle general ecosystem change from AI-specific effects.

 Finally, our study took place during a period of rapid technological change.
-As LLM capabilities evolve quickly, perceptions and practices observed in 2025 may shift significantly in coming years.
-Longitudinal and comparative studies will be needed to trace how governance models adapt over time and across different contest ecosystems.
+As LLMs capabilities evolve, perceptions and practices observed in 2025 may shift, calling for longitudinal and comparative studies to track how governance adapts across contest ecosystems.
+Our own reliance on GPT-4o as a translation aid also reflects the tensions we document: even when constrained to “literal” translation and followed by human review, LLMs blur boundaries between infrastructure and authorship.
+We therefore treat them as part of the sociotechnical condition under study, rather than a neutral background tool.